Naveenravi07/audio-scrapper/README.md

 ## Prerequisites

 1)Install Rust and Cargo on your system.
 Follow the instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-2)Spotify API App Credentials: Create a Spotify API app in the Spotify Developer Dashboard and note down the "Client ID" and "Client Secret."
+2)Spotify API App Credentials: Create a Spotify API app in the Spotify Developer Dashboard and note down the "Client ID" and "Client Secret".

-3)create a .env file in the root dir of the project and paste the ``client_id`` and ``client_secret``
+3)create a .env file in the root dir of the project and paste the ``client_id`` and ``client_secret`` .

 ## Usage